 Become a Skilled Occupational Therapist

-When you graduate from our program, you will be a competent and ethical practitioner that supports clients in living productive and satisfying lives.
+When you graduate from our program, you will be a competent and ethical practitioner who supports clients in living productive and satisfying lives.

 Our Professional-Entry Level (or PEL) graduate degree builds upon the foundational knowledge you earned with your bachelor’s degree in another area of study and/or at another accredited institution.
 The 90 credits of graduate coursework that you will complete at Ithaca College and at clinical fieldwork sites across the country will prepare you to be a competent, skilled, and ethical professional occupational therapist who can support your clients in achieving productive and satisfying lives.
 We specialize in helping students become occupational therapists who can work in any setting and with any population.
 You will have a solid foundation as a generalist with opportunities to specialize and dig deeper into practice areas and populations of interest.